PHYSICAL EDUCATION

 White ankle socks

-Supportive sports trainers (Not plimsolls/Vans/Converse etc.)
+Supportive sports trainers (no plimsolls, Vans, Converse etc.)

 Navy Leggings